-Age.
-Estimated safety belt use by age, vehicle type, and all vehicle types combined is shown in Table 5.
+Estimated safety belt use by age, vehicle type, and all vehicle types combined is shown in Tables 5a-5e.
 As there were very few 0-10-year olds observed in the current study, the estimated safety belt use rate for this age group is not meaningful.
-Excluding this group, we found that belt use was high for the 11-15-year olds.
-Belt use rates for the 16-29-year old age group were consistently the lowest, with similar rates for each of the older age groups.
-This pattern shows that new drivers and young drivers (16-29 years of age) should continue to be a focus of safety belt use messages and programs.
+A similar argument can be made for fthe 11-15-year old and 65-up age groups for the nighttime survey.
+Belt use rates for the 16-29-year old age group were generally lowest, with rates increasing for each of the older age groups.
+This pattern shows that new drivers and young vehicle occupants (16-29 years of age) should continue to be a focus of safety belt use messages and programs for both daytime and nighttime conditions.

+Seating Position

-Seating Position.^{}Estimated safety belt use by position in vehicle, vehicle type, and all vehicles combined is shown in Table 5.
-This table shows that there was little systematic difference in belt use by seating position.
+Estimated safety belt use by position in vehicle, vehicle type, and all vehicles combined is shown in Tables 5a-5e.
+These tables show that there were no systematic differences in belt use by seating position during the daytime but belt use for drivers was higher at night.